HewlettPackard/oneview-sdk-ruby/README.md

 ## CLI
 This gem also comes with a command-line interface to make interacting with OneView possible without the need to create a Ruby program or script.

+Note: In order to use this, you'll need to make sure your ruby `bin` directory is in your path.
+Run `$ gem environment` to see where the executable paths are for your Ruby installation.

 To get started, run `$ oneview-sdk-ruby --help`.

 To communicate with an appliance, you'll need to set up a few environment variables so it knows how to communicate.
 Run `$ oneview-sdk-ruby env` to see the available environment variables.